apiwitp2070/InfraDB/README.md

 ## Usage

-- Visit the Settings page (top-right navbar icon) to enter your GitLab and GitHub tokens.
+- Visit the Settings page (top-right navbar icon) to setup your tokens.
 - Use the GitLab Projects page to search and persist projects, refresh their metadata, and copy project IDs.
 - Manage environment variables for a project on the GitLab Variables page; select a saved project or paste an ID manually.
 - Trigger branches' pipelines and see recent pipelines execution on the GitLab Pipelines page.
 - Manage GitHub repository secrets via the GitHub Secrets page.
+- Use the Cloudflare R2 page to create new bucket and grab the dev domain in a single click.